 Cable Car Station Sapa

 Address: TT.
 Sa Pa, Sa Pa, Lao Cai 333100, Vietnam

 Cable Cars between Fansipan Peak and Sapa, with restaurants, temples, and shops at each end.
 You shouldn’t miss the chance to enjoy a ride on newly developed chairlifts in Sapa.
 The Fansipan Sapa cable car covers the area of 6.29 km.
-Recently a rail line is linked to existing Sapa cable car station, which carries over 2000 passengers per hour with the maximum speed of 60 km per kph.
-The ticket is bit expensive 40$ USD per person for both ways.
+Recently a rail line is linked to existing Sapa cable car station, which carries over 2000 passengers per hour with a maximum speed of 60 km per kph.
+The ticket is a bit expensive 40$ USD per person for both ways.
 Children must have student cards for the discount.

 Where To Stay In Sapa

 Address: Số 10, Đường Hoàng Diệu, Sa Pa, Lào Cai, Vietnam

 Address: Xuân Viên, TT.
 Sa Pa, Street, Lào Cai, Vietnam

 Phone: +84 214 3871 522